cosmicrocks/scdl8/docs/administrator.md

 The manifest [`operator-service-account-rbac.yaml`](https://github.com/cosmicrocks/scdl8/blob/master/manifests/operator-service-account-rbac.yaml)
 defines the service account, cluster roles and bindings needed for the operator to function under access control restrictions.
-The file also includes a cluster role `postgres-pod` with privileges for Patroni to watch and manage pods and endpoints.
+The file also includes a cluster role `scdl8-pod` with privileges for Patroni to watch and manage pods and endpoints.
 To deploy the operator with this RBAC policies use:

 ```bash